saeta/CS-249A-Reimplementation-In-Scala/README.md

 The Scala implementation took a fraction of the man hours, and I think is much more simple than the C++ implementation.
 The Scala implementation comes in around 400 lines of code (excluding tests; 200 more lines for tests), a factor of 20 less.
-While Scala is a much richer language with much more complex features, I think Scala is a huge win in terms of maintainability, flexibility, and developer productivity.
+While Scala is a much richer language with more complex features, I think Scala is a huge win in terms of maintainability, flexibility, and developer productivity.

 ## Future work ##
 There are a few things to add to this project: